This post may include affiliate links; see our disclosure policy.

 Dietary notes

-This over medium eggs recipe is vegetarian, dairy-free, and gluten-free.
+This recipe for over-medium eggs is vegetarian, dairy-free, and gluten-free.

 Frequently asked questions